iAndyHD3/xmake-gd-mod-template/README.md

 # xmake GD Mod Template

-This Github repository provides a ready-to-use GD mod template using the xmake build system, along with an automated copy DLL and run command that allows for quick testing of modifications.
+GD mod template using the xmake build system, along with an automated copy DLL and run command that allows for quick testing of modifications.

 ## About xmake